Cookie reprimand and more ICO investigations

 So, how can we make sure we’re following the rules when we deploy cookies and other similar technologies?
 Here are some straight-forward steps to take:

 1. Audit: Do a cookie audit.
 If you don’t know what cookies your website is using you can’t even start to be compliant.
 Run a diagnostic scan to discover exactly what cookies and similar technologies are currently deployed on your website(s).
-Establish what they are being used for and which are provided by third party providers and involve the sharing of data with the third party (for example Google, Meta, etc).
+Establish what they are being used for, which are provided by third party providers and which involve the sharing of data with the third party (for example Google, Meta, etc).

 3. Categorise: Categorise your cookies – what are they used for?